minnak/auto-annotated-portfolio/content/pages/index.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    title: I am an Software engineer with curiosity and a creative eye.
+    title: 'Hi!
+I''m Minna, a Software engineer with curiosity and a creative eye.'
     subtitle: >-
       This is my info—I’m sharing it all this with ya’ll to impress you with all the hard work I’ve done in the past few years.
 Once you’re impressed, you